kyma-project/kyma/docs/migration-guide-1.24-2.0.md

    kubectl edit {RESOURCE} -n {NAMESPACE}
    ```

->**CAUTION:** Once you've upgraded to Kyma 2.0 successfully, and you use the evaluation profile, your OAuth2-protected API Rules might no longer be accessible.
+>**CAUTION:** If you use the evaluation profile, your OAuth2-protected API Rules might no longer be accessible.
 If you get `401 Unauthorized` with the `client_id unknown` error when fetching a token for your created OAuth2 clients, restart the Ory Hydra Maester Pods.
 Ory will then refetch the OAuth2 clients.

 ## Observability